- AWS Lambda offers Serverless computing

 - Lambda lets you run code without provisioning or managing servers, where you pay only for the compute time when the code is running.

 - Lambda is priced on a pay per use basis and there are no charges when the code is not running

-- Lambda allows you to run code for any time of application or backend service with zero administration
+- Lambda allows running of code for any type of application or backend service with zero administration

 - Lambda performs all the operational and administrative activities on your behalf, including capacity provisioning, monitoring fleet health, applying security patches to the underlying compute resources, deploying code, running a web service front end, and monitoring and logging the code.

 - Lambda does not provide access to the underlying compute infrastructure

 - Scalability and availability

 - Lambda provides easy scaling and high availability to the code without additional effort on your part.

 - Lambda is designed to process events within milliseconds.